LZeroAnalytics/coreum-package/README.md

    # The password use for the key store on each node
    key_password: LZeroPassword!

+  # The size of each block in bytes (default: 21MB)
+  # Too low decreases the network throughput
+  # Too high can cause network instability
+  block_size: 22020096

+  # Total amount of gas that can be consumed by all transactions within a single block
+  max_gas: 50000000

 # Default parameters for the faucet
 faucet:
    # The mnemonic to use for the faucet service